Alex-Elias/contacts-classification/README.md

 The model chosen for this classification task was sklearn's OneVsRestClassifier with the estimator being sklearn's RandomForestClassifier.
 OneVsRestClassifier was trained on a balanced subsample of 3299 pdb files.
 ## Desciption of the software

-The predictor.py software uses the calc_features.py script to transform the pdb file into a Pandas DataFrametakes with the values of the columns in the following table besides the interactions.
-Then, predictory.py uses the pretrained model to predict the interactions and saves everyting on a .tsv file in the following format:
+The predictor.py software uses the calc_features.py script to transform the pdb file into a Pandas DataFrame with the souce and target residue identifers and features.
+Then, predictory.py uses the pretrained model to predict the interactions from the features and saves all the data on a .tsv file in the following format:

 | Column position | Column name |               Column meaning               |       Type of column      |
 |:---------------:|:-----------:|:------------------------------------------:|:-------------------------:|